yogagii/YogaBlog/content/admin.md

 ## catchAll

-When users type URLs that don’t match any of the children <Resource> components, they see a default “Not Found” page.
+When users type URLs that don't match any of the children <Resource> components, they see a default "Not Found" page.
 You can customize this page to use the component of your choice by passing it as the catchAll prop.

 ## theme